-Looking for more learning resources to become a Google Tag Manager master?
+Looking for more Google Tag Manager resources to help you improve your GTM knowledge?
 If you’re ready to expand your GTM skills beyond the basics, check out this overview of our resource guide that will give you the tools you need to succeed!

 Google Tag Manager is not a “book skill”—you can’t just read the manual and become an expert.

 Instead, you’ll have to learn by doing.
 This means lots of practice and lots of solving your own problems.
 And if you want to acquire a new GTM skill, you’ll usually have to teach it to yourself.

 This post is a summary of our “GTM Resource Guide” eBook.
 This resource guide is a one-stop shop of Google Tag Manager tools, experts, and documentation—all available for free.
 To see the full list of resources go get the eBook here!

 In this collection of resources, you can find solutions and strategies discovered by others that can help you learn Google Tag Manager for yourself.

 You’ll also find communities and GTM leaders who can help you troubleshoot your implementations, plus specialized tools that can take your tracking to the next level.

 Ready for a preview of what’s inside?
 Let’s dive in!

 While GTM isn’t a “book skill,” reading (or watching) other GTM users’ experiences can give you perspective and demonstrate skills that you want to build.
 Sometimes, if you’re really lucky, someone will describe the solution to the exact challenge you’re facing!